sandersn/manual/Assignability.md

 The first assignment is fine because both `x` and `y` have the type `number`.
 The second assignability check is on the return statement, which checks that string.length's type, `string`, is assignable to `number`.
-The third check is that the type of false, `boolean` is assignable to `string`.
+The third check is that the type of false, `boolean`, is assignable to `string`.
 Which it isn’t.

 For a simple type system consisting only of the primitive types,